-- Celebration: An essential element of the Mission Effectiveness process is to provide times for celebrating the School's Holy Child heritage, past and present, and its hopes for the future during the Self-Study period (includes prayer, reflection on the ministry of teaching and on the Goals and Criteria, the history and tradition of the School, and community building experiences). - Self-Study and Evaluation: The information that clearly presents how the School stands in relation to the Goals and Criteria, how the School is perceived by all constituencies in relation to the Goals and Criteria, and how the School community wants to move forward to more clearly and authentically live the Goals and Criteria. - Collaboration: The process involves all School constituencies and other Holy Child educators. - Renewal and Recommitment: After the Reflection is shared, the chairperson of the Visiting Committee leads the School in a rite of commitment to continue, develop, and strengthen the School's mission.
+- Celebration: An essential element of the Mission Effectiveness process is to provide times for celebrating the school's Holy Child heritage, past and present, and its hopes for the future during the Self-Study period (includes prayer, reflection on the ministry of teaching and on the Goals and Criteria, the history and tradition of the school, and community building experiences). - Self-Study and Evaluation: The information that clearly presents how the school stands in relation to the Goals and Criteria, how the school is perceived by all constituencies in relation to the Goals and Criteria, and how the school community wants to move forward to more clearly and authentically live the Goals and Criteria. - Collaboration: The process involves all school constituencies and other Holy Child educators. - Renewal and Recommitment: After the Reflection is shared, the chairperson of the Visiting Committee leads the school in a rite of commitment to continue, develop, and strengthen the school's mission.

-Mission Effectiveness Committee (MEC^{SHCJ}): Appointed by the Holy Child Network Board, whose function is to direct the system of evaluation and accountability for Holy Child Schools in relation to the Goals and Criteria.
+Mission Effectiveness Committee (MECSHCJ): Appointed by the Corporate Members/Province leadership team, whose function is to direct the system of evaluation and accountability for Holy Child schools in relation to the Goals and Criteria.